hjrdave/get-treble-gsm/src/posts/docs/state-persistence.md

 ---

-Treble allows the Store to save state to browser local storage if specified.
+Treble allows the Store to save state to the browser's local storage if specified.
 In the optional `features` parameter, in the Store state object, set `persist` to `true`.
 See example below.

 ```javascript